 Mode Analog S/N Difference MP1 50 dB reference MP2 49 dB -1.2 dB MP3 44 dB -5.5 dB MP5,6,11 40 dB -9.7 dB

 The calculated figures depend on rather imprecise off-screen level measurements for a single FM tuner at one RF signal level.
 Even with these limitations, the figures should be accurate to within a few dB for any tuner with two wideband ceramic IF filters, no postdetection filter, and a squarewave stereo decoder.
-This covers the great majority of home tuners and receivers made in the last 35 years.
+This covers the great majority of home tuners and receivers.
 Narrower IF filters help a lot.
 I've seen a worthwhile reduction in MP1 self-noise when replacing 280-kHz filters with 230s, and a substantial reduction with 180s.
 I've never heard HD Radio self-noise in a car radio, perhaps due to the narrow IF filters commonly used.
 Finally, HD Radio self-noise disappears with the addition of a postdetection filter or 38-kHz harmonic canceller.

 The S/N figures are for digital sidebands at −20 dBc.
 For higher sideband levels, subtract the difference.
 For example, for −14 dBc sidebands subtract 6 dB from the S/N values.